Master of Science in Criminal Justice

-The Master of Criminal Justice (MCJ) program is designed for those who want to enter, or advance in, the field of criminal justice, or those who seek a deeper understanding of crime and justice for application in related fields.
-The Master of Criminal Justice will give you a competitive edge whether you plan to enhance your career, teach, apply to law school, or pursue a doctorate.
-Degree candidates will take courses in which they will analyze criminal behavior, apply principles of leadership in organizational settings, learn theories of social control, and gain an informed perspective of law enforcement, the judicial system, and corrections.
+The Master of Science in Criminal Justice (MSCJ) program is designed for those who want to enter, or advance in, the field of criminal justice, or those who seek a deeper understanding of crime and justice for application in related fields.
+The MS in Criminal Justice from Boston University’s Metropolitan College will give you a competitive edge—whether you plan to enhance your career, teach, apply to law school, or pursue a doctorate.
 Ever-evolving and often misunderstood, crime and justice issues are complex and important areas of public policy.
+In your coursework, you will analyze criminal behavior, apply principles of leadership in organizational settings, learn theories of social control, and gain an informed perspective of law enforcement, the judicial system, and corrections.

 Students who complete the master’s degree in Criminal Justice will be able to demonstrate:

-- Advanced knowledge and ability to evaluate criminological and criminal justice theories and their implications for public policy and practice.
+- Advanced knowledge of, and ability to evaluate, criminological and criminal justice theories and their implications for public policy and practice.

-- Proficiency in research design and quantitative and qualitative analysis related to evaluation of criminal justice practices, programs, and policies, and the understanding of crime causation generally.
+- Proficiency in research design and quantitative and qualitative analysis related to the evaluation of criminal justice practices, programs, and policies, and to the etiology of crime in applied settings.

-- Competence sufficient to evaluate and resolve the ethical issues in criminal justice practice, policy, and research.
+- Competence sufficient to evaluate and resolve the ethical issues in criminal justice practice and implement, manage, and lead organizational changes to prevent or respond effectively to them.

 - An ability to synthesize, evaluate, recognize implications, and communicate effectively using scholarly sources of information connected to crime theory and policy.